 Those who have spoken there include Martin Luther King Jr. (the Riverside Church speech), Nelson Mandela, Fidel Castro, Bill Clinton, Jesse Jackson, Cesar Chavez, and scores of others.

-Also nearby is The Manhattan School of Music, one of the great schools of music in the United States, along with Julliard, Curtis (Philadelphia) and Berklee (Boston).
+Also nearby is The Manhattan School of Music, one of the great schools of music in the United States (along with Juilliard, Curtis (Philadelphia) and Berklee (Boston).

 There is a café in the basement that is worthy of a pick-me-up before you leave.